8483/notes/topics/svelte.md

 Not all application state belongs inside your application's component hierarchy.
 Sometimes, you'll have values that need to be accessed by multiple unrelated components, or by a regular JavaScript module.

+There are 3 types of stores:

+-   **Readable:** These store values are read-only and are used when none of your components should be able to edit the value.
+-   **Writable:** These store values can be updated by any of your components.
+-   **Derived:** These store values are considered “reactive” values - they are derived from other store values and computed or mapped into a new value.
+They will automatically update when the value they are derived from changes.

 ## Writeable

 In Svelte, we do this with stores.
 A store is simply an object with a `subscribe` method that allows interested parties to be notified whenever the store value changes.